julia-claxton/EPPBackscatterSimulation/README.md

 ## Importing

 To use this library, download the .zip and unpack it.
 This should give you a folder named `EPPBackscatterSimulation`.
 Move this folder to a location of your convenience.

+Before using the library, run `julia <path to EPPBackscatterSimulation>/install_dependencies.jl` to install this library's package dependencies.

-Add this line to any Julia script to access the functions:
+Then, add this line to any Julia script to access this library:
 ```
 include("<path to EPPBackscatterSimulation folder>/BackscatterSimulation.jl")
 ```